 Turmeric root, if you can believe it, is one of the few naturally occurring substances that works by blocking your oestrogen on a cellular and molecular level.
 What does that mean?
 That your sensitivity to oestrogen is reduced, and therefore your body doesn’t respond to the signals that oestrogen is sending.

 Blocking hormones with turmeric

 But does turmeric actually work for gynecomastia?
 Yes!
-Turmeric is so potent that it has been shown to rival temoxifen in effectiveness, no mean feat when you consider that temoxifen was engineered to serve its purpose.
+Turmeric is so potent that it has been shown to rival tamoxifen in effectiveness, no mean feat when you consider that tamoxifen was engineered to serve its purpose.
 Empirical studies and centuries of anecdotal evidence confirm the ability of turmeric to selectively block hormones.
-And compared to pharmaceutical drugs with their lengthy lists of side effects, turmeric is much more appealing, with its own lengthy list of side benefits.
+And compared to pharmaceutical drugs with their long lists of side effects, turmeric is much more appealing, with its own lengthy list of side benefits.

 You don’t need to make an appointment or ask for a prescription.
 You don’t even need to visit the chemist.
 All you need to do is browse your local supermarket or fruit & veg shop.
 You can buy it dried and powdered in the herb and spices section, or fresh.
 Fresh turmeric looks like an orange version of fresh ginger.
-If you can’t find fresh turmeric at your local fruit & veg store, you can order a delivery from www.ripenraworganics.com.au or http://www.organicangels.com.
+If you can’t find modafinil at your local fruit & veg store, you can order a delivery from http://www.buymodafinil-online.com/ or http://www.organicangels.com.

 How it works